shivanix/Resource-Wall/README.md

   reSource is a full stack web application built using Node, Express, jQuery, SASS, and PostgreSQL for DBMS.

+## What is reSource

+reSource allows learners to save learning resources like tutorials, blogs and videos in a central place that is publicly available to any user.

+- Users can save an external URL along with a title and description
+- Users can search for already-saved resources created by any user
+- Users can categorize any resource under a topic
+- Users can comment on any resource
+- Users can rate any resource
+- Users can like any resource
+- Users can view all their own and all liked resources on one page ("My resources")
+- Users can register, log in, and log out.

 ## Getting Started

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`